capjamesg/visionscript-docs/docs/save.md

 ---
 title: Save[]
-definition: Save an image to a file
+definition: Save an image or detections to a file
 layout: std.njk
 tags:
     - std
     - Output
 ---

+You can save two types of data to a file:

+1. An image
+2. Detections from Detect[] or Segment[]

 ### Syntax

 ```
-Resize[100, 100]
+Save["filename"]
 ```

 ### Arguments

-- `width` - The width to resize the image to.
-- `height` - The height to resize the image to.
+- `filename` - The name of the file to save the image or detections to.
+Use `.csv` as the file extension to save detections.
+Use `.jpg` or `.png` to save an image.

 ### Examples

-The following example loads an image, resizes it to 100x100, and displays it.

 ```
 Load["./photo.jpg"]
-Resize[100, 100]
-Show[]
+Detect["people"]
+Save["./photo_with_detections.jpg"]
 ```